canonical/netplan.io/faq.md

 ## Use pre-up, post-up, etc. hook scripts

 Users of ifupdown may be familiar with using hook scripts (e.g pre-up, post-up, etc.) in their interfaces file.
 Netplan configuration does not include support for hook scripts.
-Instead to achieve this functionality users should add a systemd unit jobs with the appropriate 'Requires:' and 'After:' fields to run arbitrary commands once the network is up.
+Instead to achieve this functionality users can use [networkd-dispatcher](https://github.com/craftyguy/networkd-dispatcher) to aid in writing scripts.
+See `man networkd-dispatcher` for more information.

 The same is possible with NetworkManager by writing a script watching for the right event in `/etc/NetworkManager/dispatcher.d`.
 See the NetworkManager(8) manpage for details.